Rawhead Rex (film)

-Rawhead Rex is a 1986 Irish fantasy horror film directed by George Pavlou, produced by Kevin Attew and Don Hawkins, and written by Clive Barker, based on his short story of the same name.
+Rawhead Rex is a 1986 British fantasy horror film directed by George Pavlou from a screenplay by Clive Barker, based on his short story of the same name.
 The story had originally appeared in Vol. 3 of his Books of Blood series.
+It stars David Dukes, Kelly Piper, Niall Tóibín, Cora Venus Lunny and Donal McCann.

 The film focuses on a monstrous pagan deity's bloody rampage through the Irish countryside, with the title alluding to the folklore monster Rawhead.
 Pavlou and Barker had previously worked together on Transmutations (also known as Underworld).

-The film stars David Dukes in the lead role alongside Kelly Piper, Niall Toibin, Cora Venus Lunny and Donal McCann in supporting roles.
 The film was given a limited release in the United States by Empire Pictures on 17 April 1987.

 Plot

-Howard Hallenbeck travels to Ireland to research items of religious significance.
+Howard Hallenbeck travels to rural Ireland with his family to research items of religious significance.
 He goes to a rural church to photograph some graves.
 During a thunderstorm, lightning strikes a stone column in a field.
 The monster Rawhead Rex rises from the dirt.

-Howard meets Declan O'Brien, who directs him to Reverend Coot.
-The curious O'Brien approaches the altar and places his hand on it.
+Howard meets Declan O'Brien, the Church verger, who directs him to Reverend Coot.
+Later, the curious O'Brien approaches the altar and places his hand on it.
 Images flash before his eyes.
 This experience destroys O'Brien's sanity.
-Howard inquires about the church's parish records.
-Coot says he can arrange to have Howard look at them, but finds they have been stolen.
+Howard inquiries about the church's parish records.
+Coot says he can arrange to have Howard look at them but finds they have been stolen.
 O'Brien destroys his camera.

 A man arrives at the home of locals Dennis and Jenny.
 He discovers a traumatized Jenny.
 Police arrive.
 Rawhead drags Dennis's dead body through the forest and comes upon a trailer park.
 There he kills a teenager named Andy Johnson.

 On the road again, Howard pulls over to let his daughter urinate by a tree.
 Hearing her scream, Howard and his wife rush to her; Howard's son stays in the van, alone.
 Rawhead kills Howard's son and takes the body into the woods.
 Infuriated by the police's unsuccessful efforts to track down Rawhead, Howard returns to the church.
 He discovers that there is a weapon shown in the stained glass window that can be used to defeat the monster.
 After Howard leaves, Coot curiously touches the altar but resists the temptations and images it shows him.